 This is my guiding philosophy in my non-academic editorial work as well.
 For most projects, I’m less interested in grammar rules than in making the writing match the client’s vision.
 I love editing, and find it to be rewarding for a number of reasons, ranging from the fact that I don’t have to actually grade my clients’ work as I edit, to the wide range of projects I get, which gives me the opportunity to learn new things.

 This love of learning also informs my work as an instructional designer, where it translates to a willingness to try new teaching strategies and tech, even when I’m apprehensive about a new approach.
 As long as the rationale underpinning the approach seems sound, I’ll try out innovative techniques with enthusiasm, actively looking for ways to integrated them with course objectives and activities.

-Though I’ve spent most of my life in academia, I don’t see myself teaching until retirement, and I’m considering a range of new career tracks from full time independent editor, to instructional designer, to writer.
+Though I’ve spent most of my life in academia, I do not know if I will continue teaching until retirement, and I have considered a range of alternative careers, from full time independent editor, to instructional designer, to writer.
 I would LOVE to move into game editing and writing, particularly editing for either tabletop or video role playing games, work which ties into both my academic background working on game narrative and medievalism and into my long experience as a gamer.

 Where I’ll land isn’t yet clear, but I know that it will be work that requires:

 - critical thinking